AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 **Important:** To have any effect a `//go:debug` setting **must** appear before the `package main` declaration, or it will be **ignored**.
 It can be added to any .go file of the main package, but if you have multiple instances of the same setting (perhaps in different .go files) you will get a build error, **even if they use the same value**.
 {: .notice--warning}

-To check that your `//go:debug` directives were effective use `go list`.
+To check that your `//go:debug` directives are working use `go list`.

 ```shell
 {% raw %}